neroroxxx/RoxMux/README.md

 # RoxMux

 RoxMux is a Collection of Multiplexer Controllers for some commonly used multiplexer chips.
+Compatible with Teensy and most Arduino boards.

 RoxMux includes support for: